-In a world of globalization, indigenous forms expression is under pressure and threaten to disappear rapidly or have been handed over to the tourist industry.
+In a world of globalization, indigenous forms of expression are under pressure, disappearing rapidly or have been handed over to the tourist industry.
 Many forms of indigenous rituals and community practices are part of intangible heritage.

-Tierra Espiritual or Spiritual World is a concept of work, in which contemporary theater makers contribute to strengthening these indigenous artists and to express their expression.
-The starting point is that there is no high or low culture, but an enormous diversity of cultural expression.
+Tierra Espiritual or Spiritual World is a concept of work, in which contemporary theatre-makers contribute to the strengthening of these indigenous artists.
+The starting point is that there is no such thing as high or low culture, but an enormous diversity of cultural expression.
 These can influence or contrast more sharply with each other: They are complementary to each other.

 Partner organisation: Asociacion Yatiyaña